 I teach storyboarding and encourage any means of storytelling that a student is comfortable using.
 Students are given time to iterate broadly on the problem, with close guidance and frequent sharing roundtables.
 Critically, the concept is returned to the context that created it, where it is validated within the system it was designed to fit within.

-Each student deserves their own path and simply needs guidance.
+We are all bettered when a student finds and “follows their bliss,” their own path.
+In mentoring students the goal is to help awaken passions and guide, not impose.
 I bring a wide range of design experience to the classroom and use that range to adapt to the specific needs and desires of each student.
 There is nothing more rewarding than helping to align the unique innate desire of a student with an outward purpose.